ilnitsky/nf-rnachrom/README.md

 ```
 Each row represents a fastq file (single-end) or a pair of fastq files (paired end).

+To run pipeline GTF file has to be included in the config alongside with BED-like file.
+The list of annotations should be provided in a BED-like format:
+chr     start     end     name     strand     biotype    source

 Now, you can run the pipeline using:

 <!-- TODO nf-core: update the following command to include all required parameters for a minimal example -->